-- Sales Representative for RESPs- Two popular RESP companies here in Canada that offer flexible self-employment opportunities selling RESPs is USC and Herritage Education Funds.
+- Sales Representative for RESPs- A popular RESP company here in Canada that offer flexible self-employment opportunities selling RESPs is Herritage Education Funds.
 The downside to this position is that it is very hard to do if you don't have a car.
 However, if it's something that you would enjoy doing because you like people and are outgoing, there are always ways to get around regardless.

 - Financial Advisor- various companies essentially let you work for yourself and set your own hours.
 You will most likely need a car if your city does not have good public transportation.
 Some courses may be required for you to take before you can start selling financial products.
 Edward Jones is just one example of a company that will pay to train you and where you essentially work your own hours.

 Find a Family-Friendly Job in Canada

 Provides a listing of the best companies to work for (as of 2016) and has a search feature if you are looking for a job with them too!
 A great resource!

 Be creative, think outside the box and do your research!
 This is the best advice I can give any parent with school aged children.
 Many jobs are not advertised, and many jobs are right in your own neighbourhood, you just have to sniff them out.

 Let friends and family know you are looking for a job and wish to work only while your children are at school.
 Sometimes it can make a difference if you know people that can help you.
 Many businesses prefer to hire someone that a current employee recommends rather than hiring someone off the street.
 So speak up!